 - 2.11 Let's Get Physical: Practical Ways to Induce Labour Naturally

 Should You Induce Labor

 How long we cook our baby continues to be an incredibly sensitive subject.
-The moment we reach 40 weeks there is immense pressure to give nature a little helping hand in one of many different ways to induce labour (more on that later).
-In fact, 22% births in the UK in 2011-12 were induced.
+The moment we reach 40 weeks there is immense pressure to talk about inducing labour and give nature a little helping hand in one of many different ways to induce labour (more on that later).
+In fact, 22% births in the UK in 2011-12 were induced. [ 1]

 So why are we crazy scared that once we hit 40 weeks then we will start “overcooking” baby?
 Where has this fixation on inducing labour come from?